With 89% of developers using APIs in their work, API documentation is too important to take lightly.

 They dissect the API and list all the information you need to work with it, such as details about methods, classes, functions, and more.

-API references usually follow the same structure, which makes them relatively easy to compile.
-Common elements in reference guides cover:
+API references generally share a consistent structure, which makes them relatively easy to compile.
+Common elements in reference guides include:

 And here’s what that looks like in practice, as seen in Square’s API reference guide.